 Cases occur in Toronto Real Estate where buyers come in with a bully offer that looks too good to be true.
 Conditions riddle the offer, and it contains an embarassingly small deposit.
 These indicators signal that the buyer could be looking to “tie down” the property and scare away the competition.
 Then, they decide if its the property for them.
 If they back out, you’re left with a property that may not have any more interest.

 Its important to have your offer reviewed by a Real Estate Agent and a Lawyer.
 ReaLawState can help by offering integrated Legal and Real Estate services, paid for by the same commission.

 Knowing the market value of your home is extremely important.
 Don’t let greed get in the way of making a good decision.
 If the interest on your property is strong and you are confident that you could potentially get more for your property, don’t be afraid to turn down the Bully Offer.

 Bully offers can be complicated, but ReaLawState can help simplify the process.
 Contact Us today to discuss your Real Estate and Legal Needs.

-Baron Alloway is the Executive Director of and Sales Representative at ReaLawState.
+Baron Alloway is the Executive Director and a Broker at ReaLawState.
 As a trained engineer, Baron brings with him an extensive by-the-book amount of knowledge to the Real Estate World.
 Contact Baron today and have him help you buy or sell your next home.